SacDeNoeuds/flemme/README.md

 })

 const validateUserProfileForm = (value) => {
-  const errors = [] // not necessarily an array, the data type of your choice ; who am I to tell you what data type best suits your need ?
+  // NOTE: not necessarily an array, the data type of your choice
+  // who am I to tell you what data type best suits your need ? const errors = []

   if (!value.name) errors.push({ code: 'name is required' })
   return errors.length === 0
-    ? undefined // IMPORTANT: that's how the lib knows the form is valid : errors
+    ? undefined // NOTE: that's how the lib knows the form is valid : errors
 }